 2009 after working for Sustainable Acoustics where he gained experience in environmental noise

 assessment for the support of planning applications; and

 design-stage building acoustics projects.

 is registered with the Association of Noise Consultants for sound insulation

 undertaking pre-completion sound insulation tests and preparing reports for

 remedial, or design-stage, building acoustics projects.
 Seth has also held an

 active role on the Institute of Acoustics Publications Committee since 2008.

-Craven is a senior consultant at the Salisbury office.
+Craven is a principal consultant at the Salisbury office.
 He originally joined

 us in 2004, after completing a degree in Audio Technology at